Japan Has a Dangerous Fetish for Packaging

 Videos by VICE

 Restaurants were no different; instead of plastic chopsticks that could be washed after use, you were provided with an endless supply of disposable wooden ones.
 I’m not suggesting this is the sole reason why Japan is destroying Siberia’s forests, but it could well be one of them.
 Reusable cloth napkins were non-existent as well, replaced with paper napkins, aprons and bibs.
-Obviously this happens in the UK, but I’m talking haute cuisine establishments here, not Chicken Cottage.
+Obviously this happens in Europe, but I’m talking haute cuisine establishments here, not Burger King.

 Is this packaging issue about obsessive presentation, a Japanese custom that’s been upheld for decades?
 If so, has it now become a problem, and how can it be solved?
 To get a more authoritative viewpoint on the subject, I spoke to Roy Larke, an expert on retailing, consumer behaviour and marketing, previously based at Rikkyo University in Tokyo.